ankowals/saf/README.md

 Framework will execute each scenario in a feture file and each step in a scenario.
-When one step fails whole scanrio is marked as failed and next scenario in a feature is executed.
+When one step fails whole scenario is marked as failed and next scenario in a feature is executed.
 Each scenario execution looks similar.